-a) Maintenance procedures requiring the removal or possible disturbance of asbestos containing materials which might constitute a fiber release.

-b) Entrance into an atmosphere containing when the use of chemicals creates an atmosphere where the permissible exposure limit (PEL) is exceeded.

-c) Hazardous chemical spills/releases.

-d) Painting/spray painting that may create hazardous vapors and/or the release of particulates or mists into the air that may be inhaled by the employee.

-- e) Routine boiler maintenance that produces large quantities of oil mists and or dust. - f) Entrance into an area with an oxygen level below 19.5%.
+- Maintenance procedures requiring the removal or possible disturbance of asbestos containing materials which might constitute a fiber release. - Entrance into an atmosphere containing when the use of chemicals creates an atmosphere where the permissible exposure limit (PEL) is exceeded.
+Hazardous chemical spills/releases. - Painting/spray painting that may create hazardous vapors and/or the release of particulates or mists into the air that may be inhaled by the employee. - Routine boiler maintenance that produces large quantities of oil mists and or dust. - Entrance into an area with an oxygen level below 19.5%.

-This list is not all-inclusive, and if there are any questions as to the safety of a particular assignment, contact the OEHS at 824-6053.
-Specific responsibilities of The UAH supervisory staff and employees are discussed below.
+This list is not all-inclusive, and if there are any questions as to the safety of a particular assignment, contact the Office of Environmental Health and Safety.
+Specific responsibilities of the UAH supervisory staff and employees are discussed below.